tsedio/tsed-cli/packages/cli-core/readme.md

 import {AddCmd, CliCore} from "@tsed/cli-core";
 import {resolve} from "node:path";

-const pkg = require("../../package.json");
-const TEMPLATE_DIR = resolve(__dirname, "..", "..", "templates");

 CliCore.bootstrap({
   commands: [
     AddCmd // CommandProvider to install a plugin
     // then add you commands
   ],
   // optionals
-  name: "name", // replace by the cli name.
-This property will be used by Plugins command pkg,
+  name: "name" // replace by the cli name.
+This property will be used by Plugins command }).catch(console.error);
-  templateDir: TEMPLATE_DIR
-}).catch(console.error);
 ```